donmccurdy/glTF-Transform-View/README.md

 of closely-controlled assets, this might be a good workflow.
 But in general, it is error-prone.

-**`@gltf-transform/render` provides a tighter integration between a glTF Document and a three.js scene graph**, so that changes within the Document (e.g. to a [Material](https://gltf-transform.donmccurdy.com/classes/material.html) settings) are shown _instantly_ in the rendered result.
+**`@gltf-transform/view` provides a tighter integration between a glTF Document and a three.js scene**, so that changes within the Document (e.g. to a [Material](https://gltf-transform.donmccurdy.com/classes/material.html)) are shown _instantly_ in the rendered result.
 In addition, any features that three.js doesn't support won't be lost — they just aren't rendered in the preview.

 > *NOTE: The fast edit/refresh loop requires some additional memory overhead, so this
 > project is not meant to replace THREE.GLTFLoader for one-time loading.*